XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

             "validation_seed" : "ssdecohJMDPFuUPDkmG1w4objZyp4"
         }

-4. Add the generated validator signing key from above to your `rippled.cfg`:
+4. Edit your `rippled.cfg` file to add the `validation_seed` value you generated in step 3:

         [validation_seed]
         ssdecohJMDPFuUPDkmG1w4objZyp4

+    **Warning:** Be sure to use your own unique random seed, and keep it secure!
+If others know your `validation_seed`, they can forge validations from your server.

 5. Restart `rippled` validator: